-RBI's statutory external auditor is KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft, Porzellangasse 51, 1090 Vienna, Austria ("KPMG"), a member of the Austrian Chamber of tax advisors and auditors (Kammer der Steuerberater und Wirtschaftsprüfer).
+In the past, RBI's statutory external auditor was KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft (FN 269873 y), Porzellangasse 51, 1090 Vienna, Austria ("KPMG"), a member of the Austrian Chamber of tax advisors and auditors.

-KPMG audited RBI's German language consolidated financial statements for the years ending as of 31 December 2018 and 31 December 2019 in accordance with the EU Regulation (EU) 537/20141 and with current Austrian Standards on Auditing which require the audit to be performed in accordance with International Standards on Auditing (ISA), published by the International Federation of Accountants (IFAC), and issued an unqualified auditor's report (Bestätigungsvermerk) on 27 February 2019 and on 28 February 2020, respectively.
+KPMG audited RBI's German language consolidated financial statements for the financial years ended on 31 December 2019 and 31 December 2020, respectively, in accordance with the EU Regulation (EU) 537/2014 and with current Austrian Standards on Auditing which require the audit to be performed in accordance with International Standards on Auditing (ISA), published by the International Federation of Accountants (IFAC), and issued an unqualified auditor's report (Bestätigungsvermerk) on 28 February 2020 and on 26 February 2021, respectively.